Wardrobe 101

 I love style and fashion and have always gravitated toward putting together an accessorized outfit.
 The clothes, the shoes, the bag alllllll make a difference, and the combinations and how they work together can go from blah to ta-dah!

-Here is the good news.
-You can pull together a fabulous wardrobe for not a lot of dollars.
+Here is the good news: You can pull together a fabulous wardrobe for not a lot of dollars.
 There are certain staple items that you are best investing in.
-Other pieces in your wardrobe albeit clothing, bags, shoes and accessories can be “disposable”.
+Other pieces in your wardrobe, albeit clothing, bags, shoes and accessories can be “disposable”.
 That translates to trendy and budget friendly.
-These parts and pieces do not need to be keepers.
-You can toss them when they look tired.
+These parts and pieces do not need to be keepers since you can toss them when they look tired.
 And if they are cheap, they may just last one season.

 Here are the items that are worth investing in.
 I cannot stress enough that “You get what you pay for” .
 When you are building a wardrobe, buck up and buy quality, basic pieces.
 You don’t need to buy them alllll at once.
 Budget for them.
 I have one classic item of clothing that I have had for 28 years.
 It is a gorgeous black chenille wrap that my best friend, Clare, bought for me at the Laura Ashley store on Newbury Street in Boston for my 30th birthday.
-It was a big nut for her at the time.
-But I still wear it.
-And every time I put it on, I think of her and her generosity.
 It is so cozy that it feels like a big hug.
+It was a big nut for her at the time, but I still wear it.
+And every time I put it on, I think of her generosity and how much I love her

 So, now you know my age.